 • Engage in strategic planning and policy decisions

-• Select, evaluate, develop, and support Executive Director, Artistic Director, Staff, and Board
+• Select, evaluate, develop, and support Executive Director, Artistic Leadership, Staff, and Board

 • Ensure adequate financial resources